 Edge computing companies will enable industrial equipment to make autonomous decisions without human intervention.
 Sensor data can monitor the condition of machinery, speeding up or slowing down operations to optimize usage.
 Smart factories equipped with motion, temperature, and climate sensors can adjust lighting, cooling, and other environmental controls to make the most efficient use of power.
-This is just one of a range of IoT edge computing examples.
+This is just one of a range of edge computing examples utilizing industrial IoT devices.
 Predictive analytics can identify when components are about to fail, ensuring that they can be replaced with minimal loss of productivity.

 For companies expanding operations or starting up new manufacturing ventures, the decentralized nature of edge computing applications can greatly reduce startup time and costs.
 Smart machines will be able to function without the assistance of a massive, central data center running cloud-based applications.
 Since data can be gathered and analyzed locally, mobile equipment can be set up on-site with a minimal data infrastructure footprint, which will help to shorten supply chains and create opportunities in otherwise hard to access markets.